tricknotes/nothub.org/index.md

 ### 2) Recieve notification

-It does when your followings do something.
+It works when your followings do something.

 ![Notification](/images/notification.png "Recieve Notification")